 Use of Current Transformer (CT) for High Current Measurement Difference in Use of CT and Shunt

-Power loss is more when shunt is used for H. V. Current measured. |
+| 1. | Power loss in measuring is very small or Nil. | Power loss is more when shunt is used for H. V. Current measured. |

-Electrical isolation from High voltage circuits in power system. |
+| 2. | Electrical isolation from High voltage circuits in power system. | Electrical isolation from HV circuit is not possible when |

-Electro optional technique is possible for measuring Extra High voltage |
+| 3. | Electro optional technique is possible for measuring Extra High voltage | In EHV circuits shunts cannot be used. |

 Electro Optional Technique :